-When you bite into it, it has a nice, fluffy texture, and even though it's been fried, it doesn't taste greasy.
-Light and airy, they're everything a yeast doughnut should be.
+When you bite into these homemade doughnuts, you're going to be blown away by the fluffy texture!
+And even though it's been fried, it doesn't taste greasy.
+Light and airy, they're everything a yeast doughnut should be!

 I rolled the doughnut holes in some cinnamon sugar, and they were equally delicious!

 That fluff dough (ha!).

 - ½ tablespoon active dry yeast

 - Place all the ingredients into a bread machine and set it on the dough setting.

 - Take the dough out onto a floured surface and roll it out to about ½in/1.3cm.
 Cut out 3in/8cm circles and a smaller circle in the center.
 Place them on pieces of parchment paper, cover the doughnuts with plastic wrap, set it somewhere warm and let it rise again until it doubles in size.

 - Heat your oil to 356°F/180°C, fry each doughnut about a minute on each side.
 Take them out onto a wire rack lined with paper towels to drain any extra oil.

 Don't forget to save the image to Pinterest for later!